KrupaliWayal/Disease-Predictor/README.md

 Open Colab Notebook:

-Run the Disease_Detector.ipynb file step by step.
+Run the Untitled0.ipynb file step by step.

 Train the model and generate predictions.